GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 |---|---|---|---|---|

 Source: SMS-Act Q1 2026 aggregate.
-"Tier 0" = phone OTP + email passed, account can receive but not send.
-"Tier 1+" = BSP eKYC passed with valid PH government ID, full transaction capability.
+"Basic complete" = phone OTP + email passed, wallet at the low starter limit.
+"Fully Verified" = BSP eKYC passed with a valid Philippine government ID and liveness selfie, full transaction capability.

 | Gate | What GCash checks | Can SMS-Act help? |